bitquery/streaming-data-platform-docs/docs/examples/Solana/solana-transfers.md

 <meta property="twitter:title" content="Solana Transfers API | Get SPL Token Transfers" />
 <meta property="twitter:description" content="Get all historical & realtime transfers for an address or a contract, capturing internal transfers, external transfers and token transfers." />
 </head>

-In this section we'll have a look at some examples using the Solana Transfers API.

-This Solana API is part of our Early Access Program (EAP), which is intended for evaluation purposes.

-This program allows you to test the data and its integration into your applications before full-scale implementation.
-Read more [here](https://docs.bitquery.io/docs/graphql/dataset/EAP/)

 # SPL Token Transfers API